-House Bill 2001 (2009) included an additional \$100 million in funding for multimodal projects in ConnectOregon III.
-After being reviewed by modal and regional committees, 41 projects were awarded funding by the Oregon Transportation Commission, using similar criteria from the 2007 selection process.
-Seven port projects were funded, including dredge equipment upgrades, de-icing system upgrades, wharf repairs, crane modernization, and rail-tobarge facilities.
-In 2011, the Legislative Assembly approved \$40 million in lottery-backed bonds for the ConnectOregon IV program as part of House Bill 5036.\Building on the success of the first three authorizations, ConnectOregon IV had a total of 65 applications that met eligibility criteria.
+In 2009, an additional \$100 million in funding for multimodal projects was made available in ConnectOregon III.
+Seven port projects were funded, including dredge equipment upgrades, deicing system upgrades, wharf repairs, crane modernization and rail-to-barge facilities.

+In 2011, the legislature approved \$40 million in lottery-backed bonds for the ConnectOregon IV program.
+Building on the success of the first three authorizations, ConnectOregon IV had a total of 65 applications that met eligibility criteria.
 Of those 65 applications, nine port-related applications were chosen for funding.

-In 2013, the Legislative Assembly approved \$42 million in lottery-backed bonds for the ConnectOregon V program as part of Senate Bill 260.
-Recently, the Final Review Committee selected seven port applications for funding to be considered by the Oregon Transportation Commission in the summer of 2014.
+The legislature in 2013 approved \$42 million in lottery-backed bonds for ConnectOregon V. Recently, the Final Review Committee selected seven port applications for funding to be considered by OTC in the summer of 2014.
+This same year, the legislature approved \$3 million in Lottery Funds to support dredging federally authorized channels serving south coast ports under a Memorandum of Understanding between the State of Oregon and the U.S. Army Corps of Engineers.

-In 2013, the Legislative Assembly also approved \$3 million in Lottery Funds to support dredging federally-authorized channels serving South Coast Ports under a Memorandum of Understanding between the State of Oregon and the U.S. Army Corps of Engineers.
-In 2014, the Legislative Assembly authorized \$2 million for the purchase of a portable dredge to conduct dredging in port marinas and non-federal channels.
+In 2014, the legislature authorized \$2 million for the purchase of a portable dredge and related equipment to conduct dredging in port marinas and non-federal channels.
+The state took possession of the portable dredge in 2015 and it has been put into operation at some of the state's south coast ports.